SecOpsTeam/awesome-hacking-lists/README.md

 - [webssh](https://github.com/huashengdun/webssh) - :seedling: Web based ssh client
 - [bounty-monitor](https://github.com/nashcontrol/bounty-monitor) - Leverage certificate transparency live feed to monitor for newly issued subdomain certificates (last 90 days, configurable), for domains participating in bug bounty programs.
 - [celerystalk](https://github.com/sethsec/celerystalk) - An asynchronous enumeration & vulnerability scanner.
 Run all the tools on all the hosts.
-- [DomainRecon](https://github.com/realsanjay/DomainRecon) - Based on URL, collect the subdomains using various tools like Sublist3r, recon-ng etc..
-And check for subdomain take over and Run the EyeWitness to take the screenshot of all the found subdomains.
+- [DomainRecon](https://github.com/realsanjay/DomainRecon) - Based on URL and Organization Name, collect the IP Ranges, subdomains using various tools like Amass, subfinder, etc..
+And check for uphost and Run Masscan to grap CNAME entries, take the screenshot of all the found subdomains using WebScreeShot and more...
 - [regipy](https://github.com/mkorman90/regipy) - Regipy is an os independent python library for parsing offline registry hives
 - [kerberoast](https://github.com/nidem/kerberoast) -
 - [machine_learning_security](https://github.com/13o-bbr-bbq/machine_learning_security) - Source code about machine learning and security.